brettschuenemann/sos-guides/SOS Example Project Setup-template.md

 This guide assumes you have done the following from the __Prerequisites__ section of the SOS documentation landing page.

-1. Cocoapods installed.
+1. Cocoapods is installed.
-2. The GoInstant pods spec repo as been added to your cocoapods repos.
+2. The GoInstant pods-specs-public repository as been added to your cocoapods list of repositories.
-3. You have valid credentials for a Salesforce.com org, and the SOS(GoInstant) account/application information provided to you.
+3. You have valid credentials for a Salesforce.com org, as well as the SOS(GoInstant) account/application information that was provided to you during the setup process.

 ## Getting Started